Symptoms, Triggers, and Management Tips for Lupus

 "Lupus is super tricky to diagnose because it has symptoms closely associated with a number of other conditions."

 In today’s live show with Dr. Nancy Lin, PhD holistic nutritionist, she takes a close look at the auto-immune disorder, lupus.
-We will talk about what lupus is, how it is diagnosed, the risk factors and common symptoms, as well as which things are known to cause lupus flare-ups.
-Dr. Nancy will also share specific foods, as well as lifestyle and other tips to help reduce inflammation and other symptoms associated with lupus.
+We will talk about what lupus is, how it is diagnosed, the risk factors and common symptoms, and which things are known to cause lupus flare-ups.
+Dr. Nancy will also share specific foods, as well as lifestyle habits to help reduce inflammation and other symptoms associated with lupus.

 - 1:32: What is Lupus?